josoriora/AppClips/README.md

 5. Go to Run (debug)
 6. Select  arguments tab and search for _XCAppClipURL
 7. In that field you can put test URLs
+8. Add code to route app clip based on URL

 ## Tutorial Support:
 Set of links used to create this presentation that can be useful later.